 In this study of 630 women, PMS discomfort was reduced for 24% of those who took 40 mg/day; PMS discomfort was reduced for about 68% of those who took 100 to 150 mg/day; and PMS discomfort was reduced for about 79% of those who took 150 to 200 mg/day.
 PMS reduction increased over time and was greatest by the third menstrual cycle.

 A study of 736 pregnant women showed that vitamin A (retinol, not beta-carotene) deficiency was associated with a 74% increased chance of preterm delivery and an 82% increased chance of anemia.
-Total vitamin A intake from food and supplements combined should be at least 5,000 IU during pregnancy.
-The World Health Organization says, "It is safe to give fertile women, independent of their vitamin A status, as much as 10,000 IU daily at any time during pregnancy."
+Total vitamin A intake from food and supplements combined should be at least 770 mcg (2,500 IU) during pregnancy.
+The safe upper limit for vitamin A during pregnancy has been determined to be 3,000 mcg RAE (10,000 IU).

 The ground-breaking Rotterdam Study showed that a higher daily intake of vitamin K2 (MK-7) was associated with beneficial effects on overall cardiovascular health that were considerably better than those with the lowest daily dietary vitamin K2 (MK-7) intake.
-Those that consumed the most vitamin K2 also experienced lower total cholesterol and higher HDL cholesterol.
-Higher vitamin K2 intake was also associated with an average seven-year longer lifespan.
+Those that consumed the most vitamin K2 also maintained cholesterol levels.

 Baby's IQ depends on mom's normal thyroid function and getting enough iodine during pregnancy and lactation.
 The Institute of Medicine (IOM) recommends that while (non-pregnant) people get at least 150 mcg of iodine/day, pregnant women should get 220 mcg/day during pregnancy and 290 mcg/day during lactation at minimum.